mdayGitHub/html/README.md

 A proper Doctype which triggers standards mode in your browser should always be used.
 Quirks mode should always be avoided.

 A nice aspect of HTML5 is that it streamlines the amount of code that is required.
-Meaningless attributes have been dropped, and the `` declaration has been simplified significantly.
-Additionally, there is no need to use `` to escape inline JavaScript, formerly a requirement to meet XML strictness in XHTML.
+Meaningless attributes have been dropped, and the ``<DOCTYPE>`` declaration has been simplified significantly.
+Additionally, there is no need to use ``<CDATA>`` to escape inline JavaScript, formerly a requirement to meet XML strictness in XHTML.

 ```
 <!DOCTYPE html>